-email: sthompson@dnr.state.md.us
+email: shall@dnr.state.md.us

 2) Entry verification

 Deployment data are uploaded from the YSI data logger to a Personal Computer (IBM compatible).
 Files are exported from EcoWatch in a comma-delimited format (.CDF) and uploaded to the CDMO where they undergo automated primary QAQC; automated depth/level corrections for changes in barometric pressure (cDepth or cLevel parameters); and become part of the CDMO’s online provisional database.
 All pre- and post-deployment data are removed from the file prior to upload.
 A reserve may opt to include additional non-required data during primary upload, such as chlorophyll/fluorescence data.
 CBM NERR does collect and upload chlorophyll fluorescence data (see section 4 for additional chlorophyll methodology information).
 During primary QAQC, data are flagged if they are missing or out of sensor range.
 The edited file is then returned to the Reserve for secondary QAQC where it is opened in Microsoft Excel and processed using the CDMO’s NERRQAQC Excel macro.
 The macro inserts station codes, creates metadata worksheets for flagged data and summary statistics, and graphs the data for review.
 It allows the user to apply QAQC flags and codes to the data, remove any overlapping deployment data, append files, and export the resulting data file for upload to the CDMO.
-Data are coded with the appropriate code or comment (see sections 11 and 12).
 CBM NERR applies codes to data that are out of water due to low water depth, data obtained from sensors that malfunctioned/broke/post-calibrated out of range, data skewed by heavy biofouling, and data that appear as anomalous “spikes.”
 To objectify what qualifies as a spiked data point and decrease the inherent subjectivity of such determinations, a data point is coded as a blocked optic or turbidity spike if it is at least three times greater than both its preceding and following values.
 Other anomalous data are coded with the appropriate code as well as a “see metadata” code to further explain their exclusion from the dataset.
 Upload after secondary QAQC results in ingestion into the database as provisional plus data, recalculation of cDepth or cLevel parameters, and finally tertiary QAQC by the CDMO and assimilation into the CDMO’s authoritative online database.
 Where deployment overlap occurs between files, the data produced by the newly calibrated sonde is generally accepted as being the most accurate.
 For more information on QAQC flags and codes, see Sections 11 and 12.
-Stephanie Thompson is responsible for data management.
+Stephanie Hall is responsible for data management.

 3) Research Objectives